Set Current Location

 Before 1933, Frankfurt boasted of the second largest Jewish community in Germany after Berlin.
 The Jewish Museum in the Rothschildpalais provides visitors with an overview of Jewish culture and an insight into the development of the Jewish community from the 12th Century onwards.
 A replica of Frankfurt's Judengasse (Jewish Alley) in the Middle Ages gives visitors an idea of what life in the Jewish ghetto used to be like.
 The exhibition also explores recent history with a wall containing the names of the Jews who were deported and murdered during the 1930s and 1940s.

-Frankfurter Feldbahn-Museum is a delightful place where not only kids but even the child in you will enjoy.
-The museum opened in 1987 to tell the realistic story of the history of transport and its effects on industrialization.
-The vivid display of 36 locomotives, over 120 wagons, myriad accessories and tools along with historical documents and photos gives it a dramatic effect.
-The museum also features a restoration workshop, joiners shop and locksmith shop.
-However the highlight of this place are the joy rides on some of the locomotives which are purely magical.
+Frankfurter Feldbahn-Museum is a delightful museum that opened in 1987 to tell the story of the history of transport and its effects on industrialization.
+The vivid display of various locomotives, numerous wagons, myriad accessories and tools along with historical documents and photos provides much insight into the evolution of transport.
+Kids can also embark on joyrides aboard one of the locomotives.

 Located in a former tram depot in the district of Schwanheim, the Verkehrsmuseum: Museum of Transport is entirely devoted to the 130-year-old history of public transport in Frankfurt.
 The exhibition includes around 30 vehicles such as the first horse-drawn carriage used by the Frankfurt Tram Company in 1872, as well as vintage buses, trams, and more modern means of transport.
 Historical underground maps, signal boxes, signs, pictures, uniforms and a collection of tickets complete the collection.
 Check website for exact timings.